JasonWStewart/beavers-trust/content/posts/weymouth-travel/index.md

 - Under 16 Non-Member - £22.50

-Under 16s must be travelling with a resonsible adult.
+Under 16s must be travelling with a responsible adult.

 Once we have a good idea of number we will let everyone know the final details and put the tickets up for sale on our online shop, those who sign up will be sent a link in advance of general sales to be able to secure their travel sooner.